Table Of Contents

 Tea Tree Oil:

-Tea tree oil has been shown in several studies to have potent antimicrobial properties against Malassezia.
-Use tea tree oil from the Melaleuca Alternifolia plant species, as this is the oil that has been studied.
-Never apply this oil directly to the skin always dilute with a carrier oil like MCT Oil.
+Several studies have shown tea tree oil [1, 2, 3] to have potent antimicrobial properties against Malassezia.
+This is an excellent option that kills Malassezia yeasts naturally.
+However, be sure to use tea tree oil from the Melaleuca Alternifolia plant species, as this is the oil that has been studied.
+Never apply tea tree oil directly to the skin; always dilute with a carrier oil like MCT Oil.

 Apple Cider Vinegar:

-However, this is one ingredient to avoid, if you have ferment allergies.
+However, this is one ingredient to avoid if you are allergic to fermented products.
 It can also cause skin irritation, particularly on sensitive skin, so that is something to watch out for.
 On the plus side, it can restore the skin’s pH level back to neutral.

 Salicylic Acid: